Requirements for Programs at Educational Institutions Outside of Alberta

 1. approved for student financial assistance or accredited in home country,

-2. listed in one of the approved international educational references, and
+2. listed in one of the approved international educational references noted above, and

 3. listed in the World Directory of Medical Schools maintained by the World Health Organization (WHO).